karenkrejcie/moveball/README.md

 #Move the Ball
 ##Moving a ball around screen and changing colors.
 MITxpro content modified
-Installation: Main page is ball.html
+Installation: Main page was ball.html but it was renamed to index.html